VishnuRaghuram94/LIVID/README.md

 # INSTALLATION:

 Please see the [PREREQUISITES](#PREREQUISITES) section for all the tools required to run LIVID.
-For ease of use, I recommended you install LIVID using [Conda](https://conda.io/en/latest/).
+For ease of use, I recommended you install LIVID using [Conda](https://conda.io/en/latest/). ( COMING SOON )

 	conda create -n livid -c bioconda livid